LuizFillip/LuizFillip/README.md

 ### Web Scraping
 Learn how to use the Request and BeautifulSoup libraries for web scraping geophysical data from various websites.

-# Get Involved
-I am a firm believer in the power of collaboration and welcome contributions from fellow enthusiasts and researchers.
-If you have any ideas for new projects, code improvements, or general feedback, please feel free to open issues or submit pull requests.

-# Contact Me
-If you have any questions, suggestions, or just want to connect, feel free to reach out.
-You can contact me via email at [luizfillip6@gmail.com].

 Thank you for visiting this repository, and I hope you find the projects here both inspiring and informative!